ibm-cloud-docs/watsonx-ai-saas-automation/plan.md

 ## Setup the {{site.data.keyword.Bluemix_notm}} projects for deploying in the {{site.data.keyword.Bluemix_notm}} target account
 {: #watsonx-ai-saas-projects-prereqs}

-Before creating a project to manage the Watsonx.ai SaaS with Assistant and Governance deployable architecture, you must authorize the deployment.
+Before creating a project to manage the Cloud foundation for AI ops and governance with watsonx deployable architecture, you must authorize the deployment.

 You can authorize the deployments by [using an API key with Secrets Manager to authorize a project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-authorize-project&interface=ui) or [configuring a trusted profile](/docs/secure-enterprise?topic=secure-enterprise-tp-project&interface=ui) with the {{site.data.keyword.Bluemix_notm}} target account.